isomerpages/mlaw-corp/news/press-releases/_posts/2020-09-07-Duration-of-Alternative-Arrangements-for-Meetings-to-be-Extended.md

 ---
 layout: post
-title: COVID-19 Relief Measures: Duration of Alternative Arrangements for Meetings to be Extended
+title: COVID-19 Relief Measures - Duration of Alternative Arrangements for Meetings to be Extended
 date: 2020-09-07
 permalink: /news/press-releases/Duration-of-Alternative-Arrangements-for-Meetings-to-be-Extended
 ---